atuecke/aggregator-pi/README.md

 Setting up Grafana on the server for data visualization is the easiest and most straight forward part of setting up the server.
 Follow [their official](https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/) instructions.
 They even have a video.

 **Make sure to open TCP port 3000**

+### Setting up the s3 Bucket
+There really isn't one way to do this.
+I use [Chameleon Cloud's](https://www.chameleoncloud.org/) Object Store, but you could just as easily use an Amazon s3 bucket.
+Just make sure that all credentials are in your environment variables.